Breast Implant Removal

 A breast implant removal procedure concerns the withdrawal of breast implants and any scar tissue that has formed around them.
 General anesthesia or intravenous sedation can be administered for your comfort.
-Dr. Eliopoulos will place an incision along the lower fold of your breast or around or below the areola and remove the capsules and implants.
+During a breast implant removal Boston plastic surgeon Dr. Eliopoulos will place an incision along the lower fold of your breast or around or below the areola and remove the capsules and implants.
 Finally, she will close the incisions using sutures, clips or skin adhesives.

 Reasons for Breast Implant Removal